ladybug-tools/dragonfly-core/README.md

 `pip install -U dragonfly-core[cli]`

-To check if Dragonfly command line is installed correctly try `dragonfly viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response! :bee:
+To check if Dragonfly command line is installed correctly try `dragonfly viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response!

 ## [API Documentation](https://www.ladybug.tools/dragonfly-core/docs/)